 Toyo Open Country AT3 and BF Goodrich KO2 are two prominent off-road all-terrain tires engineered for vehicles such as Jeeps, pickup trucks, and SUVs.
 These tires are favored not only for their rugged appearance but also for their impressive on and off-road capabilities.
 Since BF Goodrich KO2 is only available in LT sizes, Toyo Open Country AT3 might be a better option for daily driving.
 However, depending on the tire size, tires might show different characteristics.
-In this article, I delve into a technical comparison of the most popular sizes, encompassing ’35×12.R20, 285/70R17, 275/60R20, 265/70R17,’ while taking into account both LT and P-metric sizes.
-Let’s embark on this journey of exploration!
+Let’s start and see what to expect from these tires!

 BF Goodrich KO2 | Toyo Open Country AT3 | |